liaowow/chill-lounge-frontend/README.md

 # Chill Lounge

 ## Introduction
 Welcome to Chill Lounge, a personalized self-care guide inspired by [youfeellikeshit.com](https://youfeellikeshit.com/).
-It is a single-page application built with React App through implementations of Hooks and Redux.
+It is a single-page application built with React App and with implementation of Hooks and Redux.

 ## Features
 Chill Lounge features step-by-step guide based on user input.